Campfire Cooking in Another World with My Absurd Skill

 Campfire Cooking in Another World with My Absurd Skill (とんでもスキルで異世界放浪メシ, Tondemo Sukiru de Isekai Hōrō Meshi) is a Japanese light novel series written by Ren Eguchi.
 The series originated on the Shōsetsuka ni Narō website in January 2016, before being published in print with illustrations by Masa by Overlap beginning in November 2016 under their Overlap Novels imprint.
-As of February 2024, 15 volumes have been released.
+As of September 2025, 17 volumes have been released.

 A manga adaptation, illustrated by Akagishi K, began serialization on the Comic Gardo website in March 2017.
 As of July 2025, the manga's individual chapters have been collected into eleven volumes.
 A spin-off manga, illustrated by Momo Futaba, began serialization on the same website in August 2018.
 As of February 2024, the spin-off's individual chapters have been collected in eight volumes.
 An anime television series adaptation produced by MAPPA aired from January to March 2023.
-A second season premiered in October 2025.
+A second season aired from October to December 2025.